-While walking is shown to be one of the most beneficial forms of exercise, the the Camino difficulty level, and 500 mile distance should not be ignored.
-Elite athletes have admitted being brought to tears during the rigors of walking over the Pyrenees Mountains into Spain.
+Walking is shown to be one of the most beneficial forms of exercise.
+However, the Camino difficulty level and 500 mile distance need to be considered.
+In fact, elite athletes have admitted being brought to tears during the rigors of walking over the Pyrenees Mountains into Spain.
 Yet people in their 70’s and 80’s do the Camino.
 How can this be?

 How to Prepare for the Challenge